 5. Shadows of Self

-In this second book of the Wax and Wayne series, Brandon Sanderson takes readers on another thrilling adventure through the world of Scadrial.
-The story picks up a year after the events of The Alloy of Law, and our protagonists, Wax and Wayne, face a new threat to the city of Elendel.
+In this second book, the story picks up a year after the events of The Alloy of Law, and our protagonists, Wax and Wayne, face a new threat to the city of Elendel.

 The plot of Shadows of Self revolves around the mysterious murders of several influential people in the city, including Wax’s uncle.
-The clues suggest that the killer is a mythical figure who acts from the shadows, but catching this figure won’t be an easy task.
+The clues suggest that the killer is a mythical figure who acts from the shadows, but catching this figure won’t be easy.

-The investigation leads Wax and Wayne to discover a conspiracy that threatens to destabilize the entire city.
+The investigation leads Wax and Wayne to discover a conspiracy threatening to destabilize the city.
 Along the way, they encounter new allies, enemies, and new forms of Allomancy and Feruchemy.

 6. The Bands of Mourning